-Recently, a Knight who has brought in a lot of recruits over the years made a brilliant statement at a meeting.
-He said "If a guy joins just because you ask him to or push him to - over time he's not going to be a very good Knight or participate much...but if a guy joins because he likes a program or programs you are doing and joins because of that - you will have him for a lifetime."
+Recently, a Knight who has brought in a lot of recruits over the years made a brilliant statement at a meeting saying "If a guy joins because he constantly hears what you are doing and likes a program or programs you are doing and joins because of that - you will have him for a lifetime."

-What we hear most from Catholic men and families outside the Knights of Columbus is that they really don't know that much about the Knights except "You are the guys with the swords" or "Oh those guys who are handing out Tootsie Rolls after Mass."

-With just a few simple steps your council can let people know what you are doing and what the Knights are all about...bringing about a strong probability that someone will hear about a charitable project close to their hearts and be inclined to join your council for the right reasons.
+What we hear from Catholic men and families outside the Knights is that they really don't know much about the Knights except "You're the guys with the swords" or "You're the guys handing out Tootsie Rolls after Mass".
+Utilizing a good publicity plan that works for your council, you can let people know what great charitable things you are doing and what the Knights are all about...bringing about a strong probability that someone will hear about a project close to their hearts and be inclined to join your council for the right reasons.
 That's the positive effect of good publicity!